-Meteor-scatter QSOs can be made any time on the VHF bands at distances up to about 2100 km (1300 miles).
+Meteor scatter QSOs can be made any time on the VHF bands at distances up to about 2100 km (1300 miles).
 Completing a QSO takes longer in the evening than in the morning, longer at higher frequencies, and longer at distances close to the upper limit.
-But with patience, 100 Watts or more, and a single yagi it can usually be done.
-The following screen shot shows two 15-second MSK144 transmissions from W5ADD during a 50 MHz QSO with K1JT, at a distance of about 1800 km (1100 mi).
-The decoded segments have been marked on the Fast Graph spectral display.
+But with patience, 100 W or more, and a single yagi it can usually be done.
+The following screen shot shows two 15-second reception intervals containing MSK144 signals from three different stations.